 In Dallas, Dr, Lee's research focuses on the culture and organization of cancer care delivery systems for underserved patients.
 As an implementation scientist, he uses mixed-methods teams to study how best to adapt evidence-based interventions to safety-net settings.
 Dr. Lee is a core member of the Population Sciences & Cancer Control group within the Harold C. Simmons Cancer Center.
-He is principal investigator of a mixed-methods implementation study expanding rural breast cancer screening and patient navigation in 17 rural counties in North Texas funded by a prevention grant from the Cancer Prevention & Research Institute of Texas (CPRIT).
+He is principal investigator of a mixed-methods implementation study expanding rural breast cancer screening and patient navigation in 17 rural counties in North Texas funded by the Cancer Prevention & Research Institute of Texas (CPRIT).
 He is leading or contributing to studies to optimize cancer screening in both urban and rural underserved, as well as developing behavioral theory in social decision-making among patients with cancer.
-Active disease sites include lung, colorectal, breast and HPV/cervical cancers through research support from the NCI and American Cancer Society (ACS).
+Active disease sites include lung, colorectal, and HPV/cervical cancers through research support from the NCI.

-As an anthropologist, Dr. Lee is committed to integrating social science research perspectives across health science and medical education.
+As an anthropologist, Dr. Lee is committed to integrating social science perspectives across health science and medical education.
 At UT Southwestern, he contributes to culture/behavior and ethics curricula in the Medical School, in addition to formal consultation on research design and qualitative methods through UTSW's Center for Patient-Centered Outcomes Research and the Center for Translational Medicine.
-Dr. Lee is a member of the inaugural cohort of Leadership Emerging in Academic Departments (LEAD), the faculty leadership training program.
+Dr. Lee was a member of the inaugural cohort of Leadership Emerging in Academic Departments (LEAD), the faculty leadership training program.

 His doctoral fieldwork examined how cultural values shape health services delivery in a major not-for-profit Catholic hospital system, funded by grants from the Agency for Healthcare Research & Quality (AHRQ), the Social Science Research Council, and the National Science Foundation (NSF).
 Dr. Lee continues to serve as a content expert in hospital governance and not-for-profit healthcare operations, especially organizational behavior and care coordination for the poor and underserved.
-Dr. Lee has reviewed for NSF programs in Cultural Anthropology and in Social & Economic Sciences, as well as NHLBI and NCI Special Emphasis panels at NIH.
+Dr. Lee has reviewed for NSF programs in Cultural Anthropology and in Social & Economic Sciences, as well as on NHLBI and NCI Special Emphasis panels at NIH.

 Dr. Lee has held various leadership positions in the American Anthropological Association since 2009 and is an elected Fellow of the Society for Applied Anthropology.